image-js/image-js-docs/docs/Features/Analysis/Analysis.md

-This section is dedicated to analysis of a mask and specific regions.
+This section is dedicated to analysis of mask and its specific regions.
+ImageJS is first and foremost an analyzer of particles and analysis helps detecting particles as well as determining their size, shape position and direction.